MV10/mv10.github.io/_posts/2018-01-10-storing-certificates-azure-keyvault.md

 using mv10_azure_library.KeyVault;
 ```

-Now add the following code to `ConfigureServices` **before** the call to `services.AddMvc` in both Startup classes.
+Now add the following code at the very top of the `ConfigureServices` method in both Startup classes.

+**Important:** Data Protection must be configured **before** the call to `services.AddMvc`.
 Data Protection is used within `AddMvc` processing, so the correct storage and certificate configuration must be established first.
+{: .notice--warning}

 ```
 var blobAccount = CloudStorageAccount.Parse(GetSecret.StorageConnectionString().GetAwaiter().GetResult());